shahshrey/Semantic-Cache-System/README.md

 1. **Customer Service AI**: Where similar questions are frequently asked
 2. **Educational Platforms**: Where explanations of common concepts can be cached
-3. **AI Agents like Boardy**: That make network matches and respond to user queries
+3. **AI Agents like AI**: That make network matches and respond to user queries
 4. **High-Volume API Services**: Where reducing LLM calls directly impacts operating costs

 ## Development